-Effective January 1, 2024, the Main System employer contribution rate increases by 1.00 percent of pay, from 7.12 percent of pay to 8.12 percent (plus an additional 1.14 percent of pay for members hired after 2019).
+Effective January 1, 2024, the Main System employer contribution rate increased by 1.00 percent of pay, from 7.12 percent of pay to 8.12 percent (plus an additional 1.14 percent of pay for members hired after 2019).
 The state employer contribution for 2026 and later was changed to be the amount sufficient to fund the Main System on an actuarial basis, with the amortization of the unfunded liability determined on a level percent of payroll basis over a closed period beginning on January 1, 2026 and ending June 30, 2056.

 In August 2023, the plan received a one-time cash infusion equal to \$135 million.
-This contribution is not reflected in the assets as of June 30, 2023, but is reflected in the projection for GASB purposes.
 The Main System is also a potential recipient of future state contributions of \$65 million per biennium, contingent upon state tax revenues.
 This potential source of revenue has no immediate actuarial impact but will be reflected if and when received.